API Keys & Trace Routing

 -

-Scope the key (optional)
+Scope the key (recommended)

 Copy the key